 Grapes: 51% Pinot Noir, 36% Chardonnay, 13% Pinot Meunier Price: £31.99

-Beautiful nose with lemon, apples, pear and freshly baked pastry, added complexity of nut, yeast and vanilla.
+This has a beautiful nose with lemon, apples, pear and freshly baked pastry, added complexity of nut, yeast and vanilla.

 Whilst retaining the vibrant acidity and clarity of the '09, I find this has a more pleasing textured toasted beauty that the older vintages had.

-The jewel in the crown of the current releases from Nyetimber, perhaps their finest vintage yet.
+This is the jewel in the crown of the current releases from Nyetimber, perhaps their finest vintage yet.
 No wonder it has just won the Best English Sparkling Wine award in the Champagne and Sparkling Wine World Championships.

 Nyetimber Rosé 2009